The process to santize data with the intent to get compliant to data protection regulations

 Meet the GDPR by anonymizing data

-If you anonymize your data (remove any sensitive values or records) in non-production environments you comply with the GDPR.
+If you have anonymous data (without any confidential values or records) in non-production environments you comply with the GDPR.
 There is no need for compliance when you only have anonymized data, as shown in recital no 26 of the GDPR.
 This is especially interesting from a data security perspective: data anonymization enables you to at least lower your guard for protecting data in these settings because there is less risk.

 Mask privacy sensitive data and generate synthetic test data with DATPROF Privacy.
 Try 14 days for free.
 No credit card required.